tijko/Parrot/README.md

 ![ScreenShot](/screenshots/parrot_dfeet.img)

-The screenshot above shows an instance of Parrot on the d-feet (a dbus utility program).
+The screenshot above shows an instance of Parrot on d-feet (a dbus utility program).
 Once a Parrot watch is set on a directory, anytime a file in that directory is opened Parrot will make a backup of that file before any changes occur.
 That way if any mistakes are written to that file and saved, there will be a backup of the file before those changes took place.

+In addition to backing up files, Parrot functions in helping log when those changes/accesses in the Parrot'd directory occur.
+By subscribing to Parrot's `accessed` signal, Parrot will broadcast a signal in the form of seconds since the epoch whenever a file in the watch directory is accessed.
+This signal can easily be logged in whatever form needed or other kinds of actions can be taken such as callbacks to extend any additional functionality needed.

 ####usage